ClaudiusAyadi/adun.css/README.md

 **NOTE: PurgeCSS ensures that only used classes are compiled in the final build.**

 **I assume you use Vite.js for all your React project.
-But the setup is the same for Next.js**
+The setup is the same for Next.js**

 **Always check back for the newest updates.
 I'm working on creating React components based on the framework that anyone can easily copy and use.**